rust-lang/rust/src/doc/trpl/references-and-borrowing.md

 Here’s the rules about borrowing in Rust:

-First, any borrow must last for a smaller scope than the owner.
-Second, you may have one or the other of these two kinds of borrows, but not both at the same
+First, any borrow must last for a scope no greater than that of the owner.
-time:
+Second, you may have one or the other of these two kinds of borrows, but not both at the same time:

 * one or more references (`&T`) to a resource.
 * exactly one mutable reference (`&mut T`)